About Rif Mountains

 The Rif Mountains of the north of Morocco hide impressive Roman ruins at Volubilis, a thermal spa at Moulay Yacoub and the blue-white mountain town of Chefchaouen, the prettiest town in Morocco.

 Chefchaouen is a small tranquil town at the northern edge of the Rif Mountains.
-It appears as if it is protected by two mountainous peaks, which give the town its name - meaning "the horns" in Berber.
+It appears as if it is protected by two mountainous peaks, which give the town its name ('look at the horns' in Berber).
 Here you'll discover a place, little changed in decades.
 At the north-east of the medina, the Ras-El-Ma spring is a cool oasis offering a very good view over the valley.
 On foot or riding a donkey, let yourself be guided around the Talassemtane National Park, around the valley of the monkeys or even the Tissemlal falls.
 With its clean mountain air, picturesque medina and attractive surrounding areas, Chefchaouen is worthy of a one or two night stay (or longer...!)

 Chefchaouen is an ideal departure point for hiking or rambling as its surrounding areas are crammed with natural curiosities, like the Pont de Dieu at Achkour, a rock archway above a 25m precipice.
 Springs, fir trees, cedar and native pine forests cover the National Park of Talassemtane.
 The Talembote park, the mountains, forests and cliffs of Ghmara or the enormous regional nature park of Bouhachem complete this immense playground.
 Closer to the town, the spring at Ras El Maa, which supplies Chefchaouen with water, is a very pleasant place for a walk, as is the Toughoubit grotto or the waterfalls at Chrafate.